 Wherever possible, this should be undertaken by a first aider.
 Contact should be limited to the extent required to assess injuries or illness and to administer treatment.
-The patient should be told what physical contact will happen and why.

 If the intervention requires first aid on the body or upper legs or requires the removal of clothing [eg. tights], this should be in the presence of another member of staff - except where delaying the response to locate another member of staff would result in further injury or would place the child in danger.